jewjitsu012/python-bing-bot/README.md

     cd /path/to/chromedriver
     sudo mv chromedriver /usr/bin

+You must also uncomment a line in the `config.yaml` file beneath the `CHROMEDRIVER_PATH:` line.
+On Linux or OSX take out the `#` in front of /usr/bin and on Windows the C:\chromedriver.
+You can optionally set the absolute path if you prefer to store the chromedriver somewhere else.

 For some reason the chromedriver binary is difficult to get working.
 If you are having trouble please open an issue on this repository so we can crowdsource the solutions.
 I had trouble getting chromedriver to work initially.
 The error messages that selenium throws about problems point to a generic wiki,